 I created this cocktail sauce recipe because I find bottled sauces a bit bland.
 When I worked at SALA Architects in Stillwater, MN, I was treated to “Shrimp-o-rama” each Christmas season – which meant wine with co-workers plus COLOSSAL sized shrimp and the best cocktail sauce ever.
 The sauce had so much fresh horseradish in it that the first bite always took my breath away.
 I loved it!

 What You’ll Need

 This homemade seafood sauce recipe requires less than 10 ingredients!

 - Tomato paste – Be sure to use a good quality tomato paste, as it’s the base of the sauce.

 - Apple cider vinegar – Adds some bright tang to the seafood sauce, plus it helps to loosen up the tomato paste.

 - Ground horseradish – Be sure to avoid horseradish sauce, which is mixed with mayo.
 Freshly ground horseradish only!
-This is the horseradish that I use (affiliate link) – I find it at the seafood counter at our local Kowalski’s and it’s also available on Amazon.
+This is the horseradish that I use – I find it at the seafood counter at our local Kowalski’s.

 - Lemon juice – Freshly squeezed only, please!

 - Sugar & salt

 - Worcestershire sauce – Adds slight umami undertones.

 - Tabasco sauce – Adds the heat to the sauce.
 Use a bit more if you like spicy.